qmacro/managed-associations-in-cap/flow.md

 ## Add the author_ID field to the Books CSV data

-👉 Use the script `./utils/csvgetdata` to retrieve the Books CSV (from the CSV data files in the [SAP-samples/cloud-cap-samples](https://github.com/SAP-samples/cloud-cap-samples/) repo) like this:
+👉 Open up yet another terminal pane, and use the script `./utils/csvgetdata` to retrieve the Books CSV (from the CSV data files in the [SAP-samples/cloud-cap-samples](https://github.com/SAP-samples/cloud-cap-samples/) repo) like this:

 ```shell
 ./utils/csvgetdata Books ID,title,author_ID